Numerical Reasoning Test Practice: Complete Guide for Selective School (2026)

 ASET (Academic Selective Entrance Test)

-There are seven main categories of numerical reasoning questions in Australian selective school exams.
+Australian selective school exams draw numerical reasoning questions from seven main categories.
 Each category requires specific knowledge and problem-solving strategies.

 1. Number Operations and Properties